-Most of our emissions come from sourcing and production so our main efforts are linked to this.
-A large part of our products are certified with eco labels as Nordic Swan Ecolabel and GOTS.
-The requirements of these certifications apply to all stages of textile production, including fiber production, spinning, knitting, dyeing and finishing.
-The certifications set strict requirements both for use and handling of chemicals in production, and chemical residue in final products.

-We are working on eliminating all unnecessary packaging and to avoid transporting air.
-We are in dialogue with our freight forwarder regarding more environmentally friendly carriers.
-We work towards designing for circularity and promote care, repair and reuse towards our consumers.
+Most of our emissions come from sourcing and production, so our main efforts are focused on these areas.
+We ensure that a significant portion of our products meet stringent environmental standards throughout all stages of textile production, including fiber production, spinning, knitting, dyeing, and finishing.
+We are working on eliminating all unnecessary packaging and avoiding the transportation of air.
+We are in dialogue with our freight forwarder to use more environmentally friendly carriers.
+Additionally, we are committed to designing for circularity and promoting care, repair, and reuse among our consumers.
+In 2024, we mapped our CO2 emissions and set targets for reductions.

-3.B.3 Adapting own purchasing practices (sourcing)
+3.B.3 Improvements in own purchasing practices

 Pierre Robert Group considers responsible purchasing practices to be one of our most important tools for responsible business conduct.
 Pierre Robert Group uses our purchasing practices to strengthen, and not undermine, our suppliers' ability to deliver on our requirements related to people, society, and the environment.
 We strive towards lasting supplier relationships with suppliers who show a particular willingness and ability to create positive developments in the supply chain, we look at our suppliers as partners.
-PRG has upheld predictable purchasing practises over the past ten years.
+PRG has upheld predictable purchasing practises over the past ten to fifteen years.
 This means that we communicate our schedule and timeline for placing orders.
 The leadtimes are set in collaboration with our suppliers, and are not pushed as a means of negotiation when placing orders.
-Our collections consist of at least 80% carry overs, which helps our suppliers in their production planning.
+Our collections are made out of mostly running products, which helps our suppliers in their production planning.